seanclen/hr-strategies/src/pages/blog/2019-12-26-post-osha-300a-by-february-1st-covered-employers-must-complete-and-post-their-2019-annual-summary-of-work-related-injuries-and-illnesses-by-february-1-2020-and-keep-it-posted-in-a-common-area-until-april-30-2020-1.md

 date: 2019-12-26T16:32:23.873Z
 description: >-
-  Covered employers must complete and post their 2019 annual summary of work-related injuries and illnesses by February 1, 2020, and keep it posted in a common area until April 30, 2020
+  Covered employers must complete and post their 2019 annual summary of work-related injuries and illnesses by February 1, 2020.
 tags:
   - Occupational Safety and Health Administration (OSHA)
   - OSHA 300